This Dutch Oven Chicken and sausage is so easy and yummy. I love Dutch oven cooking and have grown up eating it a lot in the summertime.

 Dutch Oven Chicken and Sausage is my favorite Dutch oven chicken recipe by far and it is so easy!
 My brother, Devin, is the Dutch oven MASTER.
-I’m not kidding, he makes the best Dutch oven food EVER.
-He was kind enough to share his recipes with us and is allowing us to put them up on the family blog.
-Thanks Devin!
+I’m not kidding, he makes the best Dutch oven food ever.
+He was kind enough to share this with me on Favorite Family Recipes.
+Thanks, Devin!

 Getting Started

-If you’re new to the idea of Dutch oven cooking, here’s the basics to get you going.
+If you’re new to the idea of Dutch oven cooking, here are the basics to get you going.
 For starters you will need:

+Place 30 charcoals inside a chimney.
 Spray the charcoals with some lighter fluid, throw in a match and wait until all of the charcoals turn light gray.
-When ready, spread the coals out flat and place the Dutch oven over the top.
+When ready, spread 15 coals out flat in the fire pit on a piece of foil or on a Dutch oven stand.
+Place the Dutch oven on top of the coals, then place the remaining 15 coals on the Dutch oven lid.
 It will heat up pretty fast.
-Now follow the recipe below!
+Now follow the recipe below.
 You will NOT be disappointed.
 This Chicken and Sausage recipe has never failed me.
+The chicken and sausage cook in the juices of the BBQ sauce and it tastes amazing.

-How To Make Dutch Oven Chicken & Sausage:
+How To Make Dutch Oven Chicken and Sausage

 Ingredients

-- 2 12 ounce smoked sausages sliced about 1" thick (the kind in the horseshoe shaped package)
+- 2 12 ounce smoked sausage (comes in a horseshoe shaped ring)

 Instructions

-- Heat Dutch oven with heated coals.
+- Add heated coals to Dutch oven.
 Use about 15 coals on the bottom and 10-15 coals on the lid.

 - Place the lid on top and check occasionally.